 - 2 tbsp smoked paprika

 - To make the brine, fill a medium to large stockpot with 3 quarts water.
-Add the kosher and pink salts, granulated and brown sugars, honey, pickling spice, coriander and mustard seeds, and garlic.
+Add the kosher and pink salts, granulated sugar, pickling spice, coriander and mustard seeds, and garlic.
 Bring to a boil over high heat, stirring often to fully dissolve the salt and sugar in the water.
-Immediately remove the pot from the heat once the brine boils.Add 3 quarts ice cold water to a 2-gallon or larger food-safe container that will fit in your refrigerator.
-Pour the brine into the container and place the container, uncovered, in the refrigerator until completely cool.
-We divided the brine evenly between two separate containers so that it would fit in the refrigerator.
+Immediately remove the pot from the heat once the brine boils.Add 3 quarts ice cold water to a 2-gallon or larger food-safe container that will fit in your refrigerator (you can also use a strong sealing 2-gallon marination bag - double bag for extra insurance).
+Pour the brine into the container and place it uncovered in the refrigerator until completely cool.
+You can also divide the brine evenly between two separate containers so that it will fit better in the refrigerator.

 - Trim the fat from the brisket until the fat layer is about 1/4 inch thick.